Florida Probate Law

 If you need Florida probate lawyers and attorneys, please call our Jacksonville probate lawyer at 904-448-1969, toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.com.

-Do I need an attorney to handle a probate estate?
+o I need an attorney to handle a probate estate?

 The Florida probate code requires that your retain a Florida probate lawyer or attorney for administering a probate estate in Florida, unless you are the sole beneficiary of the estate, there are no other persons interest in the probate, and there are no creditors of the probate estate.
 Such cases are extremely rare, which means that practically speaking, it is necessary to retain Florida probate lawyers and attorneys when there is a need for probate administration in Florida.

-As experienced Florida probate attorneys and lawyers for estate settlement, having represented clients in the Florida probate courts for over 30 years, we are familiar with the Florida rules of probate, and know how important it is for the probate estate administration process to be completed as soon as reasonably possible, and as efficiently as possible, regardless of whether the Florida probate estate is simply to probate a Florida real estate deed, or an complex probate estate that is subject to the federal estate taxes, or the “death tax.”
+As experienced probate attorneys and lawyers for estate settlement, having represented clients in the Florida probate courts for over 30 years, we are familiar with the Florida rules of probate, and know how important it is for the probate estate administration process to be completed as soon as reasonably possible, and as efficiently as possible, regardless of whether the Florida probate estate is simply to probate a Florida real estate deed, or an complex probate estate that is subject to the federal estate taxes, or the “death tax.”

 Who pays for the estate attorney?

-Under the Florida probate code, Florida probate lawyers and attorneys who represent the estate will be paid out of the estate funds.
+Under the Florida probate code, probate lawyers and attorneys in Florida who represent the estate will be paid out of the estate funds.
 Certain expenses of administration are “priority” claims in the probate process.
 Those priority claims are paid out of the estate proceeds first.
 The priority claims include the personal representative’s fee for serving as the executor of the estate, the estate’s attorney’s fees are also a priority claim (as well as funeral expenses, taxes, and other costs directly related to the administration of the probate estate.

-Our probate fees for Florida probate lawyers and attorneys representing you in the estate settlement and administration of a Florida probate estate or trust administration will depend on the facts and circumstances of your particular case.
+Our probate fees for probate lawyers and attorneys in Florida representing you in the estate settlement and administration of a Florida probate estate or trust administration will depend on the facts and circumstances of your particular case.
 Often Florida probate lawyers and attorneys will work on a flat fee or fixed fee basis.
 Other times, the Florida probate lawyers and attorneys will charge hourly rates when that is appropriate.

 In appropriate Florida probate or will contests litigation, we will consider working on a contingent fee basis, which means there is no fee if there is no recovery.